 When a student wants to pay for trade school with his or her own money, federal law treats it as none of the government’s business.
 Nothing in federal law prohibits vocational schools from enrolling students who pay tuition upfront.
-California, by contrast, restricts PCHS and other trade schools from teaching students like Esteban, who never finished high school, even when the student pays with his or her money.
+California, by contrast, restricted PCHS and other trade schools from teaching students, who never finished high school, even when the student pays with his or her money.

-Off to the Races: PCHS and Esteban Sue in Federal Court
+Off to the Races: PCHS Sues in Federal Court

-Prohibiting Bob from teaching students like Esteban is a clear violation of the First Amendment.
-The First Amendment doesn’t tolerate this kind of paternalistic government censorship, which is why the Institute for Justice has filed a federal lawsuit on behalf of PCHS, Bob, and Esteban in the U.S. District Court for the Eastern District of California to put a stop to it.
+Prohibiting Bob from teaching students was a clear violation of the First Amendment.
+The First Amendment doesn’t tolerate this kind of paternalistic government censorship, which is why the Institute for Justice filed a federal lawsuit on behalf of PCHS and Bob in the U.S. District Court for the Eastern District of California to put a stop to it.

-This case is the latest “occupational speech” case brought by IJ.
 Countless Americans—from reporters to tour guides to lawyers—earn their living in occupations that consist primarily of communicating.
-IJ has active lawsuits pending around the country on behalf of diet coaches, makeup artistry teachers, engineers, and tour guides,11 and won a landmark victory in 2015 against Kentucky’s attempt to regulate, as the practice of psychology, simple parenting advice given in a newspaper column, 12 technology start-up providing mapping services, and tour guides.
+IJ has sued to protect the free speech rights of diet coaches, makeup artistry teachers, engineers, and veternarians 11 and has won landmark victories on behalf of a family therapist offering simple parenting advice given in a newspaper column, 12 technology start-up providing mapping services, and tour guides.

-Bob, through PCHS, earns a living by communicating: Teaching students like Esteban how to shoe horses.
+Bob, through PCHS, earns a living by communicating: Teaching students how to shoe horses.
 Both teaching and learning are protected by the First Amendment, and that doesn’t change just because someone pays to learn or gets paid to teach.
 After all, as the U.S. Supreme Court recognized long ago, “the degree of First Amendment protection is not diminished merely because . . . speech is sold rather than given away.”
 13

-The Plaintiffs are: the Pacific Coast Horseshoeing School, a California corporation; Bob Smith, the owner of PCHS; and Esteban Narez, a would-be student of PCHS.
+The Plaintiffs are: the Pacific Coast Horseshoeing School, a California corporation; Bob Smith, the owner of PCHS.

-The Defendants are: Dean Grafilo, the California Director of Consumer Affairs; and Michael Marion, Chief of the Bureau for Private Postsecondary Education.
+The Defendants are: Kimberly Kirchmeyer, the California Director of Consumer Affairs; and Michael Marion, Chief of the Bureau for Private Postsecondary Education.
 Both Defendants are responsible for enforcing the challenged law and are sued in their official capacities only.

 The litigation team consists of IJ Attorney Keith Diggs and IJ Senior Attorney Paul Avelar.
 Brad Benbrook (Benbrook Law Group, Sacramento) has teamed up with IJ to serve as local counsel.